The best credit cards for college students hold two major advantages over other sources of funding used to pay for college expenses:

 Citi Forward® Card for College Students

-Why it’s Not the Best
+Why It’s Not the Best

-- Rewards earning exists but is below average
+- Rewards exists but they’re below average

 - No credit reporting